MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-cli-app-node-sign-in-users.md

 #Customer intent: As a dev, devops, I want to learn how to authenticate users in an external tenant using a sample Node.js CLI application
 ---

-# Sign in users in a sample Node.js CLI application.
+# Quickstart: Sign in users in a sample Node.js CLI application

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-external-only.md)]

-This guide uses a sample Node Command Line Interface (CLI) application to sign in users in an external tenant.
+In this quickstart, you use a sample Node Command Line Interface (CLI) application to sign in users in your external tenant.
 The sample application uses the [Microsoft Authentication Library for Node](/javascript/api/%40azure/msal-node/) (MSAL Node) to handle authentication.

-In this article, you complete the following tasks:

-- Register and configure a client Node.js CLI application in the Microsoft Entra admin center.

-- Create a sign-up and sign-in user flow in the Microsoft Entra admin center, and then associate the CLI application with it.

-- Update the sample CLI application to use your external tenant details.

-- Run and test the sample CLI application.

 ## Prerequisites